mracko/MSFS-Landing-Inspector/README.md

 # MSFS Landing Inspector
 MSFS Landing Inspector is a tool for analyzing landings in Microsoft Flight Simulator 2020.
 It reads the airplane’s telemetry data via SimConnect and displays relevant information about your landing in a web browser.
 The MSFS Landing Inspector is free to use.
-If you like this tool and would like to support the development, please consider donating [here](__).

 MSFS Landing Inspector displays the following data:
 -	Current vertical G force